Pineapple singer Karol G is ready for her Miami show. Are you?

 The newly minted 17 year old (her birthday falls on Valentine’s Day) is currently burning up the Internet with her fun, lively, cool video in the jungle.
 The fact that she sounds a little like a young Shakira doesn’t hurt matters.

-And, according to her tour schedule, Karol (real name: Carolina Giraldo Navarro), the charismatic Colombiana plays Tucandelo bar March 24.
+And, according to her tour schedule, Karol (real name: Carolina Giraldo Navarro), the charismatic Colombiana plays Tucandela bar March 24.

 “After 12 years in the music industry, I’ve evolved as a woman, artist and person.
 All those things change my music too.
 I look for sounds that represent myself.”

-The outlet goes on to report that his young lady is a first-time finalist for the Billboard Latin Music Awards in top Latin albums artist of the year, female category.
+The outlet goes on to report that she is a first-time nominee for the Billboard Latin Music Awards in top Latin albums artist of the year, female category.

 The ceremony airs on Telemundo on April 26 from Las Vegas.